MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 - Compliance requirements around geographical data residency, data protection, and data retention can have a significant bearing on appropriate geographical distribution.
   - *Are there specific regions where data must reside or where resources have to be deployed?*

-- The geographic proximity and density of users or dependent systems should inform design decisions around the global distribution of an AlwaysOn application.
+- The geographic proximity and density of users or dependent systems should inform design decisions around the global distribution.
   - *Where are the requests physically originating from?*

 - The connectivity method by which users or systems access the application, whether over the public Internet or private networks leveraging either VPN or Express Route connectivity.